devaanshsinha/cogniflow/chat.md

 - **APIs:** `/api/transfers`, `/api/portfolio`, `/api/search`, `/tool/sql`, `/api/chat` are live and returning enriched data.
 - **UI:** Dashboard renders real wallets, holdings cards display price info, the chat panel calls `/api/chat` to display answers (including tables, sources, and chart placeholders), and users authenticate via dedicated `/signin` and `/signup` flows (email/password or Google OAuth) before accessing data.
 Direct semantic search is exposed via the API and leveraged by the chat flow.
 - **LLM tooling:** Deterministic endpoints ready; full chat orchestration (agent / UI conversation) still to be finalized.
-- **Deployment:** Not yet deployed.
-Web app is Vercel-ready; worker & jobs need cron/runner (e.g. Vercel cron hitting an ingestion endpoint or a sidecar process).
+- **Deployment:** Web app is deployed on Vercel (env vars + Prisma generate handled in build).
+Worker logic is shared with the Next.js app; `/api/ingest`, `/api/prices`, and `/api/embeddings` expose the jobs behind an `INGESTION_SECRET`.
+Vercel cron wiring and UI-triggered refresh remain.

 ## Pending / Next Steps

-1. **Automation & Deployment**
-   - Deploy web to Vercel (set env vars).
-   - Host worker (cron, Render, Supabase Edge Function, etc.) to run ingestion/price/embedding jobs.
-   - Optionally add monitoring/log aggregation.
-   - Convert ingestion/price/embedding scripts into HTTP-triggered endpoints or queue-backed jobs so they can be driven by Vercel Cron/GitHub Actions instead of manual execution.
-   - Once hosted, add on-demand ingestion endpoints (e.g., `/api/ingest`) that the web app can call when a wallet is connected or refreshed.
+1. **Worker Automation**
+   - Schedule periodic runs with Vercel Cron (or GitHub Actions/Render) to call `/api/ingest`, `/api/prices`, and `/api/embeddings` with the `INGESTION_SECRET`.
+   - Add on-demand wallet refresh in the dashboard by POSTing to `/api/ingest`.
+   - Layer in monitoring/log aggregation once cron hooks are live.
 2. **Chat & UI Enhancements**
    - Build chat interface in the dashboard that consumes `/api/chat`.
    - Add support for more named queries (top tokens, gas analysis, net positions in USD).